UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 ### You MUST consider scalability of your API

-Knowing how your API scales helps to make sure your API is resilient, can handle peaks of traffic.
+Knowing how your API scales helps to make sure your API is resilient and can handle peaks of traffic.

 Often using stateless approach to designing an API can help horizontally scale an API.
 Using techniques such as asynchronous code, multithreading and an event driven approach can all help scale your API.